Funding Your Ph.D.

 Travel Stipends/ Research Grants

-The Rawls College of Business provides $40,000 per year to support Ph.D. student travel (for example, to attend academic conferences) and another $25,000 a year in grants to support research.
+The Rawls College of Business provides partial support for Ph.D. student travel (for example, to attend academic conferences) and generous grants to support research.
 Ph.D. students can also apply for travel funds through the Graduate School.